active-analytics/msf6821_2020_spring/markdown_documents/02_reading.md

 ## Articles from Patrick

 Here are some articles that Patrick put together for you to read.
+The first one is particularly indicative of the kind of analysis Patrick would like to see from us.

 <https://www.reit.com/news/blog/market-commentary/reit-performance-under-different-macro-conditions>